 We spend six days differentiating content from structure, and between meaning and performance, as it’s not about competence but capability.

 If you normally resolve issues by only taking into account the content, you will go round in circles and not actually resolve the problem: you will only address the symptoms.

 You need to look at structure.
-So by the end of day one, you will be able to differentiate between horizontal and vertical development, and recognise the importance of the Levels of Adult Development.
+So by the end of day one, you will be able to differentiate between horizontal and dynamic development, and recognise the importance of the Levels of Adult Development.
 We look at the aspects of thinking that determine a result at three different levels of complexity, whilst at the same time scaffolding the growth of the participants to see the actual increase in complexity, so they “get it”.
 We look at language, beliefs. hidden patterns of behaviour, and our world view in order to develop higher order solutions to the problem your management team has brought with them.

 What You Get

 A route to genuine development, to the qualitative expansions of mind that significantly increase human capability at work is not done by rehiring, but by renewing existing talent.